Skip to content

 • LLM-guided distillation — operator-parameterized extraction (focus area, problem space, expected tier) runs against selected source materials; the pipeline indexes source documents via the EmbeddingProvider protocol per ADR-038 for similarity-based chunk retrieval, then invokes the LLM on retrieved chunks to draft RuleCandidate rows

-• Distillation-request workflow — operators (or the Operations Agent) submit a run, monitor per-run and per-source status, and review output candidates
+• Distillation-request workflow — operators submit a run, monitor per-run and per-source status, and review output candidates

-• Conformity gating — distilled candidates pass through the conformity gate before reaching the enshrinement queue (per Evolution Loop)
+• Two-gate gating — distilled candidates pass through both the implementation-readiness gate (the World Agent generates predicate code and verifies it matches the natural-language form) and the conformity gate (authoritative-source verification + no-contradiction-with-existing-rules) before reaching the enshrinement queue per Evolution Loop

 • Distillation is a proposal path, not a commit path.
 Distilled candidates are staged for operator review and pass through the conformity gate; they do not auto-enshrine.